oroinc/documentation/backend/api/actions.rst

 create Action
 ^^^^^^^^^^^^^

 This action creates a new entity.
-For more details, see the |Creating Resources| section of the JSON:API specification.
+For more details, see the |JSON:API: Creating Resources| section of the JSON:API specification.

 The route name for REST API: ``oro_rest_api_list``.